tshaddix/webext-redux/README.md

 wrapStore(store, {portName: 'MY_APP'}); // make sure portName matches
 ```

 That's actually it.
-The `dispatch`es called from UI component will find there way to the background page no problem.
-The new state from your background page will make sure to find it's way back to the UI components just like all your other apps.
+The `dispatch`es called from UI component will find their way to the background page no problem.
+The new state from your background page will make sure to find its way back to the UI components just like all your other apps.

 ## Async and Complex Actions